 Ranil has over 250 production credits.
-Highlights include: A Midsummer Night's Dream, Barnum, Beauty and the Beast, Coriolanus, Hamlet, Jesus Christ Superstar, King Lear, Little Shop of Horrors, Never, Peter Pan, Pirates of Penzance, Red, Rent, Singing in the Rain, Sweeney Todd, The Sound of Music, True West, Wicked, Wind in the Willows, and most recently The Nether for Theatre Aquarius.
-He is currently working on several new shows, including The Invisible Hand for Theatre Aquarius, opening in early 2018.
+Highlights include: A Midsummer Night's Dream, Barnum, Beauty and the Beast, Coriolanus, Hamlet, Jesus Christ Superstar, King Lear, Little Shop of Horrors, Never, Peter Pan, Pirates of Penzance, Red, Rent, Singing in the Rain, Sweeney Todd, The Nether, The Sound of Music, True West, Wicked, Wind in the Willows, and most recently The Invisible Hand for Theatre Aquarius.

 Some recent projects